Maxfield-Chen/Maxfield-Chen.github.io/_posts/2016-05-03-Tw33tChainz-Writeup.md

 ![Shellcode as a Tw33t]({{ site.baseurl }}/images/shellcode.png)

 Once admin is gained there's a vulnerable printf which uses the last tweet as a format string in print\_menu (vuln at 0x80490e5 in code).
 This lets us hijack control flow in any manner of ways, but before we do that we have to figure out what we want to run!
-I figured the easiest was to store shellcode was actually in the tw33t's the provided us!
-The only tricky part would be to break up the shellcode into 2 separate links and figure the relative jump between them.
+I figured the easiest way to store shellcode was actually in the tw33t's they provided us!
+The only tricky part would be breaking up the shellcode into 2 separate links and determining the relative jump between them.
 Luckily our newly found format vulnerability comes to the rescue!
-The first item on the stack is the tail of the linked list, so a simple reveals the location of our shellcode links!
+The first item on the stack is the tail of the linked list, so a simple "%x" reveals the location of our shellcode links!
 The first tweet is always stored at 0x804e008 and the second tweet is always stored at 0x0804e040.

 ## Hijacking Control Flow:
 ![Checksec]({{ site.baseurl }}/images/checksec.png)
 Checksec shows that RELRO is partial which means that GOT table overwrites are fair game.
-I used readelf --relocs to find the address of exit in the GOT table.
+I used `readelf --relocs` to find the address of exit in the GOT table.
 Now we know we need to overwrite the exit address (in this instance 0x0804d03c) with our first link of shellcode (0x804e008).
 Given the very limited 16 bytes of our format string I knew I would have to use direct parameter access.
-After some testing I found that %8$ was the correct parameter.
-Then I tested the default value and found it to be equal to 0xd.
-Using the traditional format string overwrite formula of wanted - current + 8 I realized that if I wanted to write a small byte it was possible for me to need to write a negative number of values!
+After some testing I found that `%8$` was the correct parameter.
+Then I tested the default value and found it to be equal to `0xd`.
+Using the traditional format string overwrite formula of `wanted - current + 8` I realized that if I wanted to write a small byte it was possible for me to need to write a negative number of values!
 To mitigate this I simply added 256 to any value I would have written causing it to overflow nicely.
 I didn't want to clobber so I wrote the following function using hhn in order to compose a "meanTw33t" which would overwrite one byte of the exit entry:

 ```
 def writeMeanTw33t(retAddr, byteVal):